derrod/legendary/README.md

 optional arguments:
   -h, --help            show this help message and exit --platform <Platform>
-                        Override platform that games are shown for --include-ue          Also include Unreal Engine content in list --csv                 List games in CSV format
+                        Override platform that games are shown for (e.g. Win32/Mac) --include-ue          Also include Unreal Engine content (Engine/Marketplace) in list --csv                 List games in CSV format
   --tsv                 List games in TSV format